flenniken/statictea/docs/runCommand.md

 # ifFunctions

 Return the if/if0 function's value and the length.
-It conditionally runs one of its parameters.
-Start points at the first parameter of the function.
+It conditionally runs one of its arguments and skips the other.
+Start points at the first argument of the function.
 The length includes the trailing whitespace after the ending ).

 ```nim
 proc ifFunctions(functionName: string; statement: Statement; start: Natural;